 - When you buy a drink at any bar or in a restaurant, you will automatically be charged an additional 15% gratuity.
 This will be shown on the bill that you have to sign.
 You can add an additional gratuity if you want to.

-- The Spa automatically adds an 18% tip onto the price of all service.
+- The Spa automatically adds an 18% tip to the price of all services.
 I admit I tend to forget this once and then end up with serious sticker shock when I get the bill that you have to sign.
 This also includes the Disney Cruise Rainforest Room

 - Don’t miss this one either.
 Beverage Tasting Seminars are a great adult-only activity on a Disney Cruise.
 The gratuity is not automatic, but it is customary to leave at least an additional 15%.
 The bar staff who run these tastings tend to be excellent so you will want to reward them for their service.